 And I killed two [power]ful kin[gs], who harnessed two thou[sand cha]riots and two thousand horsemen.
 [I killed Jeho]ram son of [Ahab] king of Israel, and I killed [Ahaz]yahu son of [Joram kin]g of the House of David.
 And I set …

 God had cursed the family of Ahab for their evil, oppressive legacy, and a new king was to be anointed to bring justice to Israel.
-Jehoram had been wounded in the battle against Hazael, and had returned to Jezreel to recover.
+Jehoram had been wounded in the battle against Hazael and had returned to Jezreel to recover.
 King Ahaziah joined him there.
 At this point, Elisha sent one of the sons of the prophets to the battlefield at Ramoth-gilead to anoint Jehu, son of Jehoshaphat, son of Nimshi, as king.
-As described at the top of this piece, “Nimshi” inscriptions were found not far from the “Elisha” inscription.
+As described above, “Nimshi” inscriptions were found not far from the “Elisha” inscription.

 King Jehu made a fantastic start in his leadership of Israel.
 Yet before long, he too joined the ranks of Israelite kings before (and after) him in turning to idolatry.
 As a result, King Hazael of Syria succeeded in wreaking havoc across Israel.
 After Jehu’s death, his son Jehoahaz reigned in his stead.